TopTenAIAgents.co.uk Logo TopTenAIAgents

 What AI-Powered Platforms Actually Do

-Email is still the best ROI channel for UK digital marketing.
-AI has turned it from a "send to everyone at once" tool into something much more precise.
+Email is still the highest ROI channel in UK digital marketing.
+And AI has fundamentally changed how it works.

 Dynamic Segmentation and Personalisation

-- Smarter than rules-based scoring: Old lead scoring gave arbitrary points (+5 for a click, +10 for a download).
-AI scoring looks at thousands of data points from past successful deals to build a model of your "ideal customer."
-Then it scores new leads based on how closely they match.
-Instead of guessing, you get probabilities like "This lead has an 85% chance of closing within 30 days."
+• AI scoring vs. rules-based scoring: Old systems gave arbitrary points (+5 for a click, +10 for a download).
+AI scoring trains on your historical closed deals and scores new leads on actual fit.
+Instead of guesses, you get "85% chance of closing within 30 days."

 Generative Content Creation